Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/src/samples/README.md

 ## Getting started
 Getting started explained in detail [here][SDK_README_GETTING_STARTED].

-### Adding the package to your project

-Maven dependency for Azure app configuration Client library.
-Add it to your project's pom file.

-## How to run
-These sample can be run in your IDE with default JDK.

 ## Examples
 The following sections provide several code snippets covering some of the most common configuration service tasks, including: